- Russell Mulcahy

 - 95 min.

 - Release Date

 I mentioned before that the Resident Evil zombies were akin to Romero’s zombie archetype; that’s true in the previous films, but now Dr. Isaacs has changed a small zombie group so they can run and reason.
-Running zombies came about in Danny Boyle’s 28 Days Later and Zack Snyder’s 2004 remake of Dawn of the Dead; undead reasoning skills were breached in Romero’s underappreciated Land of the Dead.
+Running zombies came about in Danny Boyle’s 28 Days Later and Zack Snyder’s 2004 remake of Dawn of the Dead, and Romero breached undead reasoning skills in his underappreciated Land of the Dead.
 I suppose I’m attempting to point out that Resident Evil: Extinction has nothing zombie fans haven’t yet seen in better movies.
 It’s no surprise that this movie makes silly, plagiaristic plot choices—it was written by Paul W.S.
 Anderson, writer-director of the first Resident Evil and just writer of the second.

-Alice re-teams with her buddies Carlos and L.J. and their convoy, protecting them from evil zombie crows that are like something out of a twisted version of Hitchcock’s The Birds.
-Even though she’s endowed with psychic powers, Alice chooses to wipe out human zombies with two knives, meaning a lot of fwoosh sounds, slit throats, and chopped-off heads are depicted.
-Throughout action scenes, Jovovich’s L’Oréal-rendered complexion remains intact; many thanks go to what appears to be CGI cleanings of her glimmering skin.
-I understand why the filmmakers wanted a former model to head their franchise, but when you’re making a movie where the world has become a desert apocalypse, couldn’t they rely on rustic, natural beauty?
+Alice re-teams with her buddies Carlos and L.J. and their convoy, protecting them from evil zombie crows, like something out of a twisted version of Hitchcock’s The Birds.
+Even though she’s endowed with psychic powers, Alice chooses to wipe out human zombies with two knives, meaning we hear a lot of fwoosh sounds and see a lot of slit throats and chopped-off heads.
+Throughout action scenes, Jovovich’s L’Oréal-rendered complexion remains intact; her skin glimmers from what must be CGI cleanings.
+I understand why the filmmakers wanted a former model to head their franchise, but when you’re making a movie where the world has become a desert apocalypse, couldn’t they rely on her natural beauty?